-- A. Students will have the opportunity: - 1.
-To acquire the mathematical rudiments of maximizing a two-variable objective function subject to a linear constraint. - 2.
-To apply those principles to model a consumer's choice of consumption goods subject to a budget constraint. - 3.
-To apply those same principles to model a producer's choice of inputs subject to a technological constraint. - 4.
-To use further elementary mathematics to model how a price-taking firm maximizes profits given the minimized costs studied earlier. - 5.
-To use further elementary mathematics to model perfectly competitive markets in which both consumers and producers are price-takers. - 6.
-To acquire knowledge of consumer and producer surplus, and to apply those tools to evaluate the effects of government policies.

-Textbooks:
+A. Students will have the opportunity:

+1. To acquire the mathematical rudiments of maximizing a two-variable objective function subject to a linear constraint.

+2. To apply those principles to model a consumer's choice of consumption goods subject to a budget constraint.

+3. To apply those same principles to model a producer's choice of inputs subject to a technological constraint.

+4. To use further elementary mathematics to model how a price-taking firm maximizes profits given the minimized costs studied earlier.

+5. To use further elementary mathematics to model perfectly competitive markets in which both consumers and producers are price-takers.

+6. To acquire knowledge of consumer and producer surplus, and to apply those tools to evaluate the effects of government policies.

+Textbook:

-B. There are two textbooks.
-David Besanko and Ronald Braeutigam, 2020, Microeconomics, Sixth Edition is available for purchase in the bookstore.
-It is abbreviated "BB" below.
-Peter Streufert, 2021, Sandbox Examples for Intermediate Consumer and Producer Theory will be available without cost on OWL (this copyrighted material is for your personal use only).
+B. The textbook is Peter Streufert, 2024, Sandbox Examples for Intermediate Consumer and Producer Theory.
+This will be available without cost on OWL (this copyrighted material is for your personal use only).
 It is abbreviated "SE" below.
+Note that about 20% of the course material will be presented in lecture alone.
 (An additional resource is the Economics Department's webpage of math resources for students in required 2100 courses.)